CFO Wiki

 Using Cohorts to Forecast Revenue

 Cohort data lets you forecast revenue bottom-up instead of top-down.
-Instead of saying “we’ll grow 30% this year,” you model exactly what happens to each cohort.
+Instead of saying “we’ll grow 30% this year,” you use acquisition cohort analysis to model exactly what happens to each cohort, tracking new users acquired in each period, and you can pair this with a simple model for predicting MRR growth to keep forecasts understandable and reliable.

 Take your retention curves, apply them to existing cohorts to project their future revenue.
 Take your expected new customer acquisition, apply historical retention curves to project their contribution.
+Analyze when users churn within each cohort and how this impacts your forecasts and retention strategies.
 Add it all up.

 This produces much more accurate forecasts than trend-based projections because it accounts for cohort aging.
 A company with 100 customers and 3% churn faces different dynamics than one with 1000 customers and 3% churn because the cohort composition differs.